go-gorp/gorp/README.md

 * Select by primary key(s)
 * Optional trace sql logging
 * Bind arbitrary SQL queries to a struct
+* Optional optimistic locking using a version column (for update/deletes)

 ## TODO ##

-* BIG: Sort out NULL value mapping (see Issues below)
-* Optional optimistic locking using a version column
+* Reconcile the exp/sql changes I've made for Nullables with the standard Go lib

 ## Installation ##